kvantas/kvantas/content/publication/joss_hydroscoper.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["R package", "water-resources", "meteorological-data", "hydrometeorology"]
+tags = ["R package", "water-resources", "meteorological-data", "hydro-meteorology"]

 # Links (optional).
 url_pdf = "pdf/10.21105.joss.00625.pdf"